lizzybrooks/python-possible/1-the-command-line.md

 On Windows, you can access the command line by typing `Win r`.
 You should then check which version of Windows you're running by typing `winver` (stands for windows version) and push enter.
+The commands listed here work for most versions, but Windows does vary slightly version by version, so look things up if they don't work.

-To get started on Windows you will need to set up the Windows Subsystem for Linux, which allows you to run Ubuntu (a Linux distribution) from within your current Windows 10 installation.
+On Windows 10, you have the option to set up the Windows Subsystem for Linux, which allows you to run Ubuntu (a Linux distribution) from within your current Windows 10 installation.
 [Follow this guide to do so](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows).

 ## The Prompt